Doann Houghton-Alico

 MISC: olives, almonds, walnuts, rice, especially white rice, brown rice is healthier and less environmentally damaging only because it isn’t processed as completely as white rice, white flour, sugar, both cane or beet.

 Of course, individual action isn’t enough unless it’s by a large group of people, but it’s still worth it.
-Next, I plan to address the situation with getting farmers to change their practices, which many are already doing.

 LINKS: